 Charles and Alison Alpers purchased the company in May, 2006, fulfilling their long–held dream of owning their own business.
 Charles has more than 30 years experience in five-star restaurant, hotel and private member club operations, while Alison, who was born and raised in Scotland, has an accounting background and experience in the hospitality industry.

 Zeppole is a family business, and even the three Alpers offspring are involved.
-Son Ian serves as Retail Manager for our two cafe operations, and son Ryan and daughter Natalie work in the bakery and serve customers at Zeppole's two cafés.
+Son Ian serves as General Manager, son Ryan is Bakery Manager and daughter Natalie works in Zeppole's two cafés when she is home from college.

 (In fact, in the distinctive photo used in the company's advertising and promotional materials, son Ryan is the young boy shown holding the loaf of bread that's nearly bigger than he is.
 He was three at the time.)